Privacy Policy

 Our role

-For the most part, Driftrock acts as a Processor only for our clients’ data.
+For the most part, Driftrock acts as a Processor for our clients’ data.
 That means when we process personal data, we are doing so purely on the instruction of another company (the Controller).
+We act as a Sub-processor when we work via a publisher who is collecting leads on behalf of a Controller.

 Driftrock, does on occasion, act as a Controller.
 This is only for the data that we process for our day-to-day internal business operations.
 It is a small amount of data, and we keep to a minimum the information we hold about you.